iifl-logo

 15. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Board of the Company is formed with an optimum combination of Executive and Non-Executive Directors, which not only meets the legal obligation but also make a diversified Board with a mixed blend of experiences, expertise, and professionalism.
-The details of Board and committee composition, tenure of directors, areas of expertise and other details are available in the Corporate Governance report that forms part of this Annual Report.
+The Board of the Company is formed with an optimum combination of Executive and Non-Executive Directors, which not only meet the Regulatory requirements but also make a diversified Board with a mixed blend of experiences, expertise, and professionals.
+The details of Board and committee composition, tenure of Directors, areas of expertise and other details are available in the corporate governance report that forms part of this Annual Report.
+RETIREMENT BY ROTATION

 As per Section 152 of the Companies Act, 2013, at least two-thirds of the Directors shall be subject to retirement by rotation.
-One-third of such Directors must retire from office at each Annual General Meeting "AGM" of the shareholders and a retiring Director is eligible for re-election.
-Accordingly, Mr. Anil Singhvi, Non-Executive & Non-Independent Director, retires by rotation at the ensuing 30th AGM and being eligible, offers himself for re-appointment.
+One-third of such Directors must retire from office at each Annual General Meeting "AGM" of the shareholders and a retiring Director is eligible for re appointment.
+Accordingly, Mr. Anil Singhvi (DIN: 00239589), Non-Executive & Non-Independent Director, retires by rotation at the ensuing 31st AGM and being eligible, offers himself for re-appointment.

-The details regarding the familiarization program for Independent Directors is available on the website of the Company under the link https://www.subex.com/investors/ shareholder-services/.
+The details regarding the familiarization program for Independent Directors is available on the website of the Company under the link https://www.subex.com/pdf/ investors/Corporate-Governance/familiarization-program-for-independent-director.pdf.

 KEY MANAGERIAL PERSONNEL